 - Trying to get your children to eat certain foods often results in them refusing them entirely.

 The key here is to not interfere.
-You do your job as the parent, which is to provide the food and set the schedule, and your child’s job is to decide whether they will eat and “how much”.
+You do your job as the parent, providing the food and setting the schedule.
+It’s your child’s job to decide whether they will eat and “how much”.
 This is really difficult for a lot of parents to grasp because it feels negligent.
 It feels like “doing nothing”, which they’re afraid will result in children who don’t learn to like healthy foods.

 The issue with pressure at mealtimes is it can heighten anxiety about food and decrease appetite.
-Think about it…if someone was forcing you to eat a certain food that you were totally grossed out by, you would feel all the emotions: worry, anxiety, fear, etc.
+Think about it…if someone was forcing you to eat a certain food that totally grossed you out, you would feel all the emotions: worry, anxiety, fear, etc.